Welcome to On Humans!

 What’s on the Menu?

 I am also interested in the history of everyday life.
 This makes me a big consumer of economic history.
 If you share this interest, you might be interested in my four-part series on the “Birth of Modern Prosperity”.
 You’ll learn a lot of quirky history and hear Nobel laureate Daron Acemoglu give his ode to humanity.
-To move beyond the “Western canon”, check out my country-specific series, such as What About China? or What About India?.

 I occasionally cover topics in my original fields of Philosophy and Psychology.
 For example, you can learn about the philosophy of infinity here or the psychology of generosity here.
+To enjoy a full series on the mysteries of the human brain, check this out!

 About me